Iron Duke-class battleship: Secondary battery

 The secondary battery consisted of twelve 6-inch (15.2 cm) Mk VII guns mounted in casemates in the hull around the forward superstructure.
 These guns were chosen because the 4-inch (10.2 cm) guns on earlier battleships were deemed to be too weak and have too short a range to effectively combat torpedo boats with newer, more powerful torpedoes.
 Admiral Jackie Fisher had opposed the idea of increasing the secondary battery, though he retired from the post of First Sea Lord in 1910.
 As a result, the Iron Dukes, which were designed in 1911, received the larger 6 inch gun.

-These guns fired 100 lb (45.4 kg) shells at a rate of between 5–7 per minute.
+These guns fired 100 lb (45.4 kg) shells at a rate of between 5 and 7 per minute.
 The shells were fired with a muzzle velocity of 2,775 ft/s (846 m/s), though the guns were capable of higher velocities.
 It was reduced in order to standardize the performance of all the 6 inch guns in Royal Navy service, which would simplify range calculations for guns of the calibre.
 The guns could elevate to 20°, which enabled a maximum range of 15,800 yd (14,450 m).

 There were some significant problems with the casemate guns early on, however.
 They were equipped with hinged plates that were designed to close off the casemate opening in heavy seas.
 The plates were easily washed away, though, and without them, water easily entered the ship and caused significant flooding.
 This problem was compounded by the fact that they had been mounted too low in the hull, which subjected them to heavier pounding from rough seas.
 The problem was eventually corrected by the addition of dwarf bulkheads in the gun houses and rubber seals to the hinged plates.

 Other armament

 Iron Duke was the first British battleship to be mounted with anti-aircraft weaponry.
 In 1914, two 3 in (7.62 cm) QF guns were fitted to the aft superstructure, primarily to defend against German airships.
-The guns fired between 12–14 rounds per minute, and were expected to fire approximately 1,250 shells before replacement or repair was necessary.
+The guns fired between 12 and 14 rounds per minute, and were expected to fire approximately 1,250 shells before replacement or repair was necessary.
 The shells fired were 12.5 lb (5.67 kg) with a high-explosive warhead.
 They were manually operated, and had a maximum effective ceiling of 23,500 ft (7,160 m).

 As was customary for capital ships of the period, the Iron Duke-class ships were equipped with submerged torpedo tubes.
 The ships carried four 21 in (53.3 cm) tubes, two on each beam.
 These launched Mk II torpedoes that carried a 515 lb (234 kg) TNT warhead.
 They had two speed settings; 31 kn and 45 kn.
 At 31 knots, the range was 10,750 yd (9,830 m), though at 45 kn the range was considerably reduced, to 4,500 yd (4,110 m).